sjoerdvankreel/firefly-synth-2/static/Manual.md

 ![image](screenshot_manual_matrix.png)

 Unlike FF1 there is no distiction between CV-to-Audio and CV-to-CV anymore.<br/>
-Anything goes, provided the source module comes before (in processing order) the target module (see Routing Overview).<br/>
+Anything goes, provided the source module comes before (in processing order) the target module (see Signal Flow).<br/>

 The matrix provides it's own set of graph plots.<br/>
 These are not based on real input, but shows what a sine modulator would do to a ramp signal for current parameter values.<br/>